 Intune supports both channels of management.
-Google’s strategic approach is to support management via only via Android Work channel.
-Learn Microsoft Intune should be part of strategic approach of SCCM Admin.
+Google’s strategic approach is to help management only via the Android Work channel.
+Learn Microsoft Intune should be part of the strategic approach of SCCM Admin.

-I have explained the process how to setup Android Work from Intune Azure Portal in one of my previous post here.
+I have explained the process of how to set up Android Work from Intune Azure Portal in one of my previous posts here.
 You need to have a Google account to complete the setup of Android for Work in Intune console.
 More details about Android for Work Enrolment readiness is available in the following post.
 Step by Step Video Guide Intune Azure Portal How to Setup Android Work Support.

 Videos Android Devices Management via Intune

-The first requirement for iOS and MAC OS device enrollment is the setup of Apple MDM push cert.
-You need to download different certificate signing request (CSR) from Intune tenant and upload the same to the Apple portal.
-Once uploaded successfully, you will get an option to download the Apple MDM push cert from Apple portal.
+The first iOS and MAC OS device enrollment requirement is the Apple MDM push cert setup.
+You need to download a different certificate signing request (CSR) from Intune tenant and upload the same to the Apple portal.
+Once uploaded successfully, you will get an option to download the Apple MDM push cert from the Apple portal.